lcabaceira/psg/apps/psg-alfresco/README.md

-psg
+application overlay Readme
 ===

-Release Management and Application Livecycle Demo
+This is the alfresco repository overlay module

-This is the demo project for the suggested Release Management processes and Application Livecycle..
+This module allows to perfom overlays to the Alfresco repository web-application.